Towards the quantum exceptional series: Background

 Here $\unknot = d = q^2+1+q^{-2}$ is $\frac{1\pm \sqrt{5}}{2}$. \end{definition}

-The Cauchy completion of this category is exactly the usual golden category with simple objects $1$ and $X$ with $X \otimes X \cong X \oplus 1$.
+The Cauchy completion of this category is exactly the usual golden category (also called the Fibonacci category) with simple objects $1$ and $X$ with $X \otimes X \cong X \oplus 1$.
 Indeed, there's clearly a full and dominant functor from the category defined by generators and relations to the algebraic category, and the functor is faithful (and thus an equivalence after Cauchy completion) because the dimensions of $\mathrm{Hom}$ spaces on both sides are given by the Fibonacci numbers.
 See \cite[Remark 4.13]{MR3624901}.